chtoucas/Narvalo.NET/docs/Guidelines.md

 - Do not use PascalCasing to name private constants, prefer `MY_PRIVATE_CONSTANT` over `MyPrivateConstant`.
 - Directories must mirror namespaces.
 - Do not put more than one public class per file.
 The only exception is for Code Contracts classes.
-- Consider using regions or partial classes to organize code.
+- Consider using regions or (preferably) partial classes to organize code.
 - Consider using named parameters for disambiguation of constant or null parameters.
 - For concrete helper classes try to find a more useful suffix than "Helper" or "Utility" or use a verb.
 Examples: "Require", "ParseTo", StringManip"...